-Social media has transformed the way businesses talk to their customers online.
-It means that small firms can now get the kind of exposure previously only available to big brands with big budgets.
-Rachel Miller explains how social media marketing could help your business
+Social media has transformed how businesses talk to their customers online.
+You can use social media to promote your business to new customers and to stay in touch with existing ones.
+Small firms can get the kind of exposure previously only available to big brands with big budgets

 Social media offers three key advantages:

 - You can promote your brand to a wider audience giving you a potential sales uplift;

 - Your customers can help to spread the word about your brand and their endorsement will also improve your results;

 - You can deepen your engagement with customers and boost loyalty by addressing their needs and answering their concerns.

 But this 'free' marketing carries risks as well as opportunities.
 There is a cost in terms of your time.
 You want to strike a sensible balance that lets you build an effective social media presence without it taking over your working day.

 You also need to manage your online reputation carefully.
 It's vital to approach social media marketing in a professional and strategic way.
 Monitor any mentions of your brand and ensure that any online complaints are dealt with in a timely and effective way.

 With millions of stock photos and editing tools and filters, free icons, shapes and fonts, Canva has everything you need to create amazing designs.
 Design presentations, social media graphics, and more with thousands of beautiful layouts.

 Each social media site has its own characteristics.
 The main sites are all free to use, though they also offer paid advertising options.
 You need to decide which platforms will work best for your business.